Eltaurus-Lt/Anki-Card-Templates/README.md

 ## Converting Courses from Memrise

-The template is designed to work well with Memrise community Courses downloaded using [this extension](https://github.com/Eltaurus-Lt/CourseDump2022).
+The template is designed to work well with the Memrise community Courses downloaded using [this extension](https://github.com/Eltaurus-Lt/CourseDump2022).
 Instructions for importing the downloaded data into Anki using the Memrise template can be found in [this section](https://github.com/Eltaurus-Lt/CourseDump2022?tab=readme-ov-file#-importing-into-anki).

 &nbsp;